Suzume: Development

 The 2011 Tōhoku earthquake and tsunami served as an influence for the film.
 The stranded catamaran Hamayuri in this aerial image taken in Ōtsuchi, Iwate, became the prototype of the stranded vessel appearing in the afterlife scene.

 Makoto Shinkai conceived the idea for Suzume while he was traveling around Japan to give talks about his past works.
 He said, "In Japan, it is customary to hold a jichinsai or groundbreaking ceremony, before construction begins on a new building or home, but we do nothing when we close them down."
 Shinkai noticed that there were more empty or abandoned areas in Japan due to the country's declining birth rate and aging population, so he thought of writing a story about "mourning deserted places."
 As a result, the film inevitably turned into a road movie about visiting places.

-The 2011 Tōhoku earthquake and tsunami served as an influence for the themes in the film.
+The 2011 Tōhoku earthquake and tsunami served as a major influence for the themes in the film.
 While the Tiamat comet in Your Name (2016) and the concept of Weathering with You (2019) were ideas influenced by the natural disaster, Shinkai felt that he should "express the impact [he] felt through the earthquake and tsunami, instead of continuing to depict it as a metaphor."
 He feared that people's memories of the disaster start to become "hazy" over time, and by depicting the earthquake and tsunami in his film or novel, he could also share his memories with teens who were unaware of the disaster.
 Shinkai also cited Kiki's Delivery Service, Guardian: The Lonely and Great God, and Haruki Murakami's novel Kafka on the Shore and short story Super-Frog Saves Tokyo as influences for the film.

 Shinkai and his staff planned the project from January to March 2020.
 They started developing the film's script in April, which is when the Japanese government declared a state of emergency due to the COVID-19 pandemic.
 In an interview with TV Asahi, Shinkai mentioned that the pandemic had a less tangible effect on the film's production.
 However, he said that "the mood of the times is indelibly etched into the script", adding that the film will have a post-apocalyptic theme.
 Souta turning into a chair was in reference to Shinkai feeling trapped during the COVID-19 curbs.
 After finishing the script in August, the storyboards were drafted from September 2020 to December 2021, while the production of the animation started in April 2021.
 The film was officially unveiled during a press conference on December 15, 2021.
 The film's staff includes Masayoshi Tanaka as the character designer, Kenichi Tsuchiya as the animation director, and Takumi Tanji as the art director.
 CoMix Wave Films and Story Inc. were revealed as the film's producers.
 In October 2022, Shinkai announced that production on the film was completed.